 Truly, you never know what will come up next in the world of Amazon eCommerce!
 But knowing that there are tools such as eComEngine provides is a great comfort to all of us who are striving every day to bring our businesses to the highest level of success.

 Connor Gillivan is a serial eCommerce entrepreneur and an expert in online hiring, eCommerce, and bootstrapping businesses.
-With his first eCommerce business, he sold over $20 million worth of product and built a team of over 60 employees.
+With his first eCommerce business, he sold over $20 million worth of product and built a group of over 60 workers.
 He is now the co-founder Chief Marketing Officer of FreeeUp, the hands-on hiring marketplace connecting hundreds of online business owners with reliable, pre-vetted remote workers.
 He is an avid writer on his own site, ConnorGillivan.com, and his business advice can be found in top publications such as WebRetailer.com.
 He currently lives in Orlando, Florida.